DFE-Digital/education-benchmarking-and-insights/documentation/testing/test-plan.md

 Each user story will be associated with a QA ticket containing detailed test scripts.
 Manual testing will follow automated testing to validate acceptance criteria.

 ## Test Case Design
-Test cases will be meticulously designed for each acceptance criterion, utilising the Gherkin syntax for clear and structured documentation.
+Test cases will be meticulously designed for each acceptance criterion, utilising the Gherkin syntax(Given When Then Format) for clear and structured documentation.

 ## Test Data
 ### Required Test Data